adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 ```
 /*
 This query identifies each game as either complex to make, or non-complex,
 based on my own knowledge of game dev and the complexity of developing the
 features listed in the categories column.
 The categories column contains a
 comma-separated list of values.
 The query below writes values of ‘Y’ or ’N’
 to a new column I created in the database.
 */

 UPDATE games
 SET is_complex = CASE
     WHEN
-    	categories ILIKE ‘%Co-op%’
+    	categories ILIKE '%Co-op%'
-    	OR categories ILIKE ‘%Cross-Platform Multiplayer%’
+    	OR categories ILIKE '%Cross-Platform Multiplayer%'
-    	OR categories ILIKE ‘%In-App Purchases%’
+    	OR categories ILIKE '%In-App Purchases%'
-    	OR categories ILIKE ‘%Includes level editor%’
+    	OR categories ILIKE '%Includes level editor%'
-    	OR categories ILIKE ‘%Includes Source SDK%’
+    	OR categories ILIKE '%Includes Source SDK%'
-    	OR categories ILIKE ‘%LAN Co-op%’
+    	OR categories ILIKE '%LAN Co-op%'
-    	OR categories ILIKE ‘%LAN PvP%’
+    	OR categories ILIKE '%LAN PvP%'
-    	OR categories ILIKE ‘%MMO%’
+    	OR categories ILIKE '%MMO%'
-    	OR categories ILIKE ‘%Mods%’
+    	OR categories ILIKE '%Mods%'
-    	OR categories ILIKE ‘%Mods (require HL2)%’
+    	OR categories ILIKE '%Mods (require HL2)%'
-    	OR categories ILIKE ‘%Multi-player%’
+    	OR categories ILIKE '%Multi-player%'
-    	OR categories ILIKE ‘%Online Co-op%’
+    	OR categories ILIKE '%Online Co-op%'
-    	OR categories ILIKE ‘%Online PvP%’
+    	OR categories ILIKE '%Online PvP%'
-    	OR categories ILIKE ‘%PvP%’
+    	OR categories ILIKE '%PvP%'
-    	OR categories ILIKE ‘%Remote Play on Phone%’
+    	OR categories ILIKE '%Remote Play on Phone%'
-    	OR categories ILIKE ‘%Remote Play on Tablet%’
+    	OR categories ILIKE '%Remote Play on Tablet%'
-    	OR categories ILIKE ‘%Remote Play on TV%’
+    	OR categories ILIKE '%Remote Play on TV%'
-    	OR categories ILIKE ‘%Remote Play Together%’
+    	OR categories ILIKE '%Remote Play Together%'
-    	OR categories ILIKE ‘%Shared/Split Screen%’
+    	OR categories ILIKE '%Shared/Split Screen%'
-    	OR categories ILIKE ‘%Shared/Split Screen Co-op%’
+    	OR categories ILIKE '%Shared/Split Screen Co-op%'
-    	OR categories ILIKE ‘%Shared/Split Screen PvP%’
+    	OR categories ILIKE '%Shared/Split Screen PvP%'
-    	OR categories ILIKE ‘%Steam Trading Cards%’
+    	OR categories ILIKE '%Steam Trading Cards%'
-    	OR categories ILIKE ‘%Steam Turn Notifications%’
+    	OR categories ILIKE '%Steam Turn Notifications%'
-    	OR categories ILIKE ‘%Steam Workshop%’
+    	OR categories ILIKE '%Steam Workshop%'
-    	OR categories ILIKE ‘%SteamVR Collectibles%’
+    	OR categories ILIKE '%SteamVR Collectibles%'
-    	OR categories ILIKE ‘%Tracked Controller Support%’
+    	OR categories ILIKE '%Tracked Controller Support%'
-    	OR categories ILIKE ‘%Tracked Motion Controller Support%’
+    	OR categories ILIKE '%Tracked Motion Controller Support%'
-    	OR categories ILIKE ‘%Valve Anti-Cheat enabled%’
+    	OR categories ILIKE '%Valve Anti-Cheat enabled%'
-    	OR categories ILIKE ‘%VR Only%’
+    	OR categories ILIKE '%VR Only%'
-    	OR categories ILIKE ‘%VR Support%’
+    	OR categories ILIKE '%VR Support%'
-    	OR categories ILIKE ‘%VR Supported%’
+    	OR categories ILIKE '%VR Supported%'
-    THEN ‘Y’
+    THEN 'Y'
-    ELSE ’N’
+    ELSE 'N'
 END;
 ```